 By April 2014 I was about 13½ stone, or 189 lbs, or 86 kg.
 Then came the big moment… my daughter Lauren joined the local gym.
 Now, you may be thinking “hang on, surely that won’t make Darren lose weight”, and you’d be right, except after a couple of weeks Lauren persuaded me to join too.
 I bought myself some trainers and gym clothes, paid the membership fee, attended an introductory session, and I was on the path to svelteness.

 For a few weeks I logged exercises, time and calories in the Bing Health app on my phone, but to be honest that was a bit of a pain.
+Luckily Massage Experts Sent To Your Door for your health to help you boost your productivity and reduce stress.
 I looked into buying a ‘wearable’ monitor and it just so happened, on the way to Venice, I saw the Fitbit Flex with £10 discount at Gatwick Airport.
 Back in Camberley a few days later, I donned the wristband and could see my daily activity… and started logging my weight in the Fitbit dashboard.
 So I can tell you that on 27th May 2014 I was 184 lbs.
 I set the Fitbit targets to 3,000 calories burned per day (quite ambitious), 5 miles (actually surprisingly easy most days), 10,000 steps and 45 ‘very active’ minutes.

 Some people have said that wearable monitors are not 100% accurate, and I understand that – although the Fitbit does usually agree with the length of a dog walk (I know the distance to the park and back) and correlates well with the gym machines’ estimations of calories burned.
 Whether it is 100% accurate or not doesn’t matter too much, the important thing is that you get a view of whether you’ve had an active day and if you need to do more.
 I’m writing this section on Saturday afternoon – I’ve walked into Camberley town centre (and back), walked the dogs, swept the patio and been to the garden centre, and so I’ve already aced the distance, steps and very active minutes targets (5.8 miles, 12,349 steps and 56 very active minutes).
 But I’m still 1,004 calories short of the burn target.
 With more than 8 hours left today I probably won’t do that unless I walk into town again (I’m planning to) or go to the gym.